 The CB to You Mobile Art Lab is presented in partnership with Ziba Rijabi, Markeith Woods, Lakisha Harper Bradley, Trinity Kai, Tay Butler, and Junli Song.
 Pop-up performances will be performed by Papa Rap’s the fun love drum line, Craig Colorusso’s Lady Bug Cathedral Sessions, and Music Moves.
 Story sharing events are presented with Ozark Poets and Writers Collective, Open Mouth Reading Series, and Poetic Justice: Speak Your Jewel!

-Please check individual event listings for details on artists, activities, and performances.
+Please see individual event listings for details on artists, activities, and performances.

-Keep an eye on this space for updates about the return tour, or sign up for eNews and be the first to hear where the mobile art lab is headed next!
+Keep an eye on this space for updates about new stops and CB to You events, or sign up for eNews and be the first to hear where the mobile art lab is headed next!

 Ziba Rajabi (b.1988, Tehran, Iran) received her MFA from the University of Arkansas, Fayetteville, and her BFA from the Sooreh University, Tehran.
 Her primary practice is focused on painting, drawing, and fiber-based installation.
 She is the recipient of the Artist 360 Grant, a program sponsored by the Mid-America Arts Alliance.
 Her work has been included in a number of exhibitions, nationally and internationally.
 She also has been an artist in residence at Vermont Studio Center.